Min5407/angular/README.md

   ### Services

   1. Data service: This service is used for creating functions which is used for a client and server to communicate to each other.
+This includes storing data in mongo dB database and also using socket to communicate with the server side in real time.

  # Node server architecture